bsandeepan/gcv-spa-template/Readme.md

 1. `landing` : This section contains fields displayed in landing page -

+   * `brandName` : Contains the text that will be displayed as Brand Name, on top left of Navbar.
+Clicking the brand name will lead you to the top of the website, the landing page.

+   * `greeting` : Contains the greeting phrase.
+By default, I set it to "Hi!" but you can greet visitors in Klingon (nuqneH) too.

    * `displayName` : This name will be displayed in CAPITAL.
 I advise to use only your first name here for better view across platforms.

    * `taglineWork` : This field should hold your job profile.
 For example, a tagline for me could be _"Full Stack Web Developer and Nihilist"._